 Therefore, it’s essential to use a clarifying shampoo.Step 1: Deep cleanse your hair.

 Use the Shea Moisture Intensive Hydration shampoo to deep-cleanse and clarify your hair.

-The low porosity hair shampoo breaks down and banishes silicones, oils, and sticky residues that cling onto your hair in between washes.
+A low porosity hair shampoo breaks down and banishes silicone, oils, and sticky residues that cling onto your hair in between washes.

 Enriched with moisture-loving ingredients, the Shea Moisture shampoo doubles up as a clarifier to prime your hair first before pumping moisture through the raised cuticles.